streetwriters/notesnook/docs/help/contents/deleting-your-account.md

+---
+title: Deleting your account
+description: No questions asked!
+You can delete your account anytime from mobile and desktop apps with a single click and delete all your data
+---

 # Deleting your account

-Notesnook allows users to quickly and easily delete their accounts including all their data without any questions asked.
+Notesnook allows you to delete your accounts and your data without any questions asked or keeping you waiting on email.

 ## [Web/Desktop](#/tab/web)